 But there is no time for quality!

-No time compared to what?
 Don’t add time to the schedule for quality.
 Look for opportunities to replace existing rework with quality practices.

 The goal is not to perform all quality practices immediately and aim at zero percent rework.
 Zero percent rework is not achievable and such a goal is not practical.
 Instead make a few rudimentary calculations of your quality and rework levels and aim to reduce the amount by 20%.
 Then select two or three practices and try them.